TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

-README
+A matching framework for truncation by death problems
 ================
-Tamir Zehavi

-#### A matching framework for truncation by death problems

 Reproducibility of numerical examples and of simulation results associated with the paper "Causal inference for semi-competing risks data" by Nevo and Gorfine (2021+, Biostatistics).
 Comments and suggestions are welcomed and can be sent to danielnevo 🐼 @ 🐼 gmail.com (remove the pandas).